-A meal planning blog series is something that I have been thinking about doing for a loooooong time now.
+A meal planning blog post is something that I have been thinking about doing for a loooooong time now.
 The start of the new year seemed like the perfect opportunity to just get on with it.
-So here it is the 1st in what I hope to be a weekly thing.
 I am going to take you through my process of planning, purchasing and then creating the finished products…the meals!
-I want to keep each post relatively short so it doesn’t take up too much of either of our time to get through them.
-Hopefully with each one you will learn a new tip or trick to save money or time or money and time or something all together different yet equally awesome.
+I want to keep the post relatively short so it doesn’t take up too much of either of our time to get through it.
+Hopefully you will learn a new tip or trick to save money or time or money and time or something all together different yet equally awesome.
 If you have further questions about anything or if you have a brilliant idea to share then please feel free to comment below.

 The 1st week of 2018 meal planning started out kind of whack for a few reasons.
 First off some of my favorite shops (ALDI’s and Trader Joe’s) were closed on New Years Day, when I had the time to shop.
 Second, ALDI’s weekly ad did not come out on Tuesday as it usually does.
 And as you will learn I live for those things.
 Lastly, when I got to Trader Joe’s they were sold out of half the stuff on my list.
 Especially frustrating because we are a car free household and most stores are at least a 2.5 mile walk away (or a bike ride, but not in this cold!).
 I still managed to load up a back pack though!